anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The CSR already assures POP of the private key corresponding to the contained public key.
 In addition, based on the PER signature using the IDevID of the pledge, POI is provided.

-For the JWS-signed JSON format used by this specification, the PER artifact MUST use the "General JWS JSON Serialization Syntax" defined in {{Section 7.2.1 of RFC7515}}, which MUST contain the JSON CSR Data defined in {{per-data}} in the JWS Payload.
+For the JWS-signed JSON format used by this specification, the PER artifact MUST use the "General JWS JSON Serialization Syntax" defined in {{Section 7.2.1 of RFC7515}}, which MUST contain the JSON CSR Data defined in {{per_data}} in the JWS Payload.
 {{per_representation}} summarizes the serialization of the JWS-signed JSON PER artifact:

 ~~~~